Celestial Sphere Woodrow Wilson Memorial: A place for the Celestial Sphere

-Major problems
+Concerns

-The rotation system and illumination do not work
+Dysfunctional rotation system and illumination

 Due to the outbreak of the Second World War the rotation motor of the Celestial Sphere was used for several months only.
 In the files of the Woodrow Wilson Foundation, the following brief description was found: "A complex silence and solitude reigned; the great ceremony of dedication, with the 30th Assembly in session, had become impossible: only an occasional chance visitor and a few especially interested Americans watched the Italians putting the great sphere, representative of universal comity, into its place of high honour."
 The rotation motor of the Celestial Sphere was not used during 1940–1945 and ceased to function in the early 1960s.

-The state of the Celestial Sphere is critical
+Deteriorating conditions

 The sphere began to have significant problems as early as 1942.
 The alloy used by the Bearzi Atelier contracted so sharply during the winter that a considerable amount of water could and did enter the hollow constellations.
 The freezing of that water caused the metal to crack.
 Already several of the constellations had to be repaired in 1942–43 and at least one cover of a meridian had to be replaced after falling off.
 "Weep holes" were drilled in all the constellations at that time to allow the water to drain out.
 The socle, which bears the whole of the 5,800 kg weight, has cracked.
 Large areas of corrosion and uneven natural patina are seen.
 The 840 chrome-plated stars, once present in four sizes, have been widely lost.
 The sphere cage is at the limit of its weight bearing load.
 Metal fatigue, cracks and corrosion have increasingly added to its deterioration.